 What is in a name?

-According to data gathered by Education Week at least 61 schools changed their names to non-Confederate names since June 2020.
-There are approximately 340 schools in 21 states which are currently named after Confederate figures.
+According to data gathered by Education Week, at least 61 schools changed their names to non-Confederate names since June 2020.
+There are approximately 340 schools in 21 states that are currently named after Confederate figures.

-Chandra Manning, a professor of history at Georgetown University, said the naming of schools after Confederate soldiers really took off in the 1950s after the government mandated that whites-only segregated schools accept black pupils, as a way to make black students feel unwelcome.
+Chandra Manning, a professor of history at Georgetown University, said the naming of schools after Confederate soldiers really took off in the 1950s after the government mandated that whites-only segregated schools accept black pupils was a way to make black students feel unwelcome.

 “It wasn’t a widespread trend until the Brown versus Board of Education decision in 1954, which mandated the desegregation of public schools,” she told the BBC.
 “And it was after that decision that the number and the frequency of schools named for Confederate generals quite dramatically and suddenly accelerated.

 But others were concerned that changing the name would remove an important part of local Civil War history.
-The lone dissenting board member asked, “where is this gonna end?” according to media reports at the time.
+The lone dissenting board member asked, “Where is this going to end?” according to media reports at the time.
 “Eventually we’ve got to take a stand.
-If not, we’re gonna lose the country,” board member Marty Helsley said.
+If not, we’re going to lose the country,” board member Marty Helsley said.

 Changing back